shadowmage45/TUFX/readme.md

     }
 }
 ````

+## Effects and Parameters
+Listed below will be each effect included in TUFX, the name it uses within the configuration files,
+and the name of the parameters for the effects as used in both the profiles and texture
+specifications.

+### Ambient Occlusion
+Listed as 'AmbientOcclusion' in configuration files.
+Has the following fields:
+* Mode
+* Intensity
+* Color
+* AmbientOnly
+* NoiseFilterTolerance
+* BlurTolerance
+* UpsampleTolerance
+* ThicknessModifier
+* DirectLightingStrength
+* Radius
+* Quality

+### Auto Exposure
+Listed as 'AutoExposure' in configuration files.
+Has the following fields:
+* Filtering
+* MinLuminance
+* MaxLuminance
+* KeyValue
+* EyeAdaption
+* SpeedUp
+* SpeedDown

+### Bloom
+Listed as 'Bloom' in configuration files.
+Has the following fields:
+* Intensity
+* Threshold
+* SoftKnee
+* Clamp
+* Diffusion
+* AnamorphicRatio
+* Color
+* FastMode
+* DirtTexture
+* DirtIntensity

+### Chromatic Aberration
+Listed as 'ChromaticAberration' in configuration files.
+Has the following fields:
+* SpectralLUT
+* Intensity
+* FastMode

+### Color Grading
+Listed as 'ColorGrading' in configuration files.
+Has the following fields:
+* GradingMode
+* ExternalLUT
+* Tonemapper
+* ToneCurveToeStrength
+* ToneCurveToeLength
+* ToneCurveShoulderStrength
+* ToneCurveShoulderLength
+* ToneCurveShoulderAngle
+* ToneCurveGamma
+* LDRLUT
+* LDRLUTContribution
+* Temperature
+* Tint
+* ColorFilter
+* HueShift
+* Saturation
+* Brightness
+* PostExposure
+* Contrast
+* MixerRedOutRedIn
+* MixerRedOutGreenIn
+* MixerRedOutBlueIn
+* MixerGreenOutRedIn
+* MixerGreenOutGreenIn
+* MixerGreenOutBlueIn
+* MixerBlueOutRedIn
+* MixerBlueOutGreenIn
+* MixerBlueOutBlueIn
+* Lift
+* Gamma
+* Gain
+* MasterCurve
+* RedCurve
+* GreenCurve
+* BlueCurve
+* HueVsHueCurve
+* HueVsSatCurve
+* SatVsSatCurve
+* LumVsSatCurve

+### Depth Of Field
+Listed as 'DepthOfField' in configuration files.
+Has the following fields:
+* FocusDistance
+* Aperture
+* FocalLength
+* KernelSize

+### Grain
+Listed as 'Grain' in configuration files.
+Has the following fields:
+* Colored
+* Intensity
+* Size
+* LumContrib

+### Lens Distortion
+Listed as 'LensDistortion' in configuration files.
+Has the following fields:
+* Intensity
+* IntensityX
+* IntensityY
+* CenterX
+* CenterY
+* Scale

+### Motion Blur
+Listed as 'MotionBlur' in configuration files.
+Has the following fields:
+* ShutterAngle
+* SampleCount

+### Vignette
+Listed as 'Vignette' in configuration files.
+Has the following fields:
+* Mode
+* Color
+* Center
+* Intensity
+* Smoothness
+* Roundness
+* Rounded
+* Mask
+* Opacity

 ## Licensing:
 * Custom code and classes (everything outside of the PostProcessing source folder) is under GPL3.0 or later license.